 FIUTS is always in need of globally-minded volunteers to offer short-term homestays lasting from one weekend to three weeks.
 A homestay is a great way to make international connections and welcome a new visitor to our region!

 Not able to host a homestay?
 There are lots of other ways that you can volunteer to support and engage with international visitors, including Thanksgiving Dinner or Friendship Connection!
 See below for a full list of our programs.

 Already a host?
 Fill out the Availability Survey to let us know when you can host this year.

-NEW!
-Host a Youth Ambassador from the Caribbean for 10 days: In August 2015, FIUTS will welcome a group of promising young leaders (ages 15-18) and teachers from several countries in the Caribbean.
-Hosts are needed from August 15-25.
-Learn more or apply to host!
+Host a youth ambassador or adult mentor from Chile and Argentina for 10 days (March 22 - April 2, 2017): FIUTS will welcome a group of promising young leaders (ages 15-18) and adult mentors from Chile and Argentina from March 22 to April 2!
+Hosts are needed!
+Learn more or apply to host (Close!)

-: Sharing your insight and professional expertise with a UW student interested in your career field is another way that you can make a difference. :
+Sharing your insight and professional expertise with a UW student interested in your career field is another way that you can make a difference. :